 Face Time With Teachers and Classmates

 Everyone has different learning styles and requirements for doing well in a program.
 Are you someone who needs to be in the room with someone else who can explain in-person the concepts you’re learning, or are you OK learning at your computer in your home?
 Does your school offer features to mimic the classroom such as video chat, online mentors, and virtual office hours, or do you work best in a physical classroom environment?
 Long distance may be a non-issue for some, especially with advances in technology, but if you think you’ll need more face time with teachers and a group of classmates to study with, you’ll want to take this into account.

 Yes, we know “networking” seems like an overused buzzword at times, but that doesn’t lessen how incredibly useful it is for people entering a new field.
 If you’re just starting out and know you’ll soon be looking for a job, you may factor in the opportunities to meet peers who are also entering the same field, as well as established professionals who are able help you in your job search.
 And, if you’re already an established professional yourself and just want to brush up on your skills, it might be the case that you don’t feel the need to network or attend career fairs.

 Finally, the last factor which may come into play when making your decision is what financing options are available for the class.
 At Climb, we do offer financing for online courses at several of our partner schools.
 However, that’s not the case with every program.
 If you know you’ll need help paying tuition for your course, be sure to check and make sure that this program has any financing options for which you can apply.

-Just as with every aspect of education, there’s no one-size-fits-all answer when it comes to taking a class online or onsite.
+Just as with every aspect of education, there’s no one-size-fits-all answer when it comes to taking an online or onsite class.
 But by thinking about how much weight each of the above factors carry for you as an individual, you’ll be better placed to come up with the answer that best fits you.
 In doing so, you can be confident you’re getting the most return on your educational investment!